miccolis/aws-tilemill/README.md

 Choose an instance type with at least >= 2GB ram and multiple cores.
 Go as big as you like, just make sure you don't let the machine run for more than a few days or forget to shut it down otherwise you'll be surprised by the bill at the end of the month.
 See [this page](http://aws.amazon.com/ec2/pricing/#on-demand) for pricing details per instance type.

-If you just need TileMill running for a relatively short period of time consider using Spot pricing.
+If you just need TileMill running for a relatively short period of time consider using spot pricing.
+To use spot pricing simply add a line like `"SpotPrice": "0.10",` in the `TileMillLaunchConfig` section of the cloudformation template.
+For example just above the `UserData` script.

 ### Note about "shutdown behavior".